GML-FMGroup/camoclaw/README.md

 Contributions are welcome.
 How to participate:

 - **Bug reports & feature requests**: Open an issue with a clear description.
 - **Code contributions**: Fork, create a branch, submit a PR.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for PR workflow, code style, and testing.
-Include config notes and sanitized logs if applicable.
+Include config notes and sanitized logs in your PR when applicable.
 - **Security**: Do not commit `.env` or runtime data.
 Keep API keys and secrets out of the repo.

 📄 Licensed under **MIT**.
 See [LICENSE](LICENSE).